 If employers violate Labor Code 512, they can be liable for back pay and penalties.

-In this article, our California employment lawyers explain:
+In this article, our California labor and employment law attorneys explain:

 - 1. What is California Labor Code 512?